Tell you the story of who I am

 If you've got no one to tell them to,

-I was made for you . . .
+it's true I was made for you . . .

 The Story, Brandi Carlile